The Potential and Challenges of Evaluating Attitudes, Opinions, and Values in Large Language Models: An Overview of Related Works for AOVs in LLMs

 \paragraph{Value Orientation of LLMs.} For research on values, social science studies use surveys such as the World Values Survey (WVS) \cite{Haerpfer2022} and the Hofstede Cultural Survey \cite{Hofstede2005}.
 These surveys have also been applied in recent studies to evaluate the values in LLMs. \citet{benkler2023assessing} find that LLMs struggle to accurately capture the moral perspectives of non-Western demographics when responding to WVS questions. \citet{arora-etal-2023-probing} employ the WVS and the Hofstede Cultural Survey into cloze-style questions and study the cultural expression of multilingual LMs by inducing perspectives of speakers of different languages. \citet{cao-etal-2023-assessing} probe ChatGPT with the Hofstede Cultural Survey and \citet{johnson2022ghost} experiment on WVS, both showing that the model aligns mostly with American culture.
 In addition, \citet{tanmay2023probing} measure the moral reasoning ability of LLMs using the Defining Issues Test \cite{rest1979development}.

 Moral values are an important component of value orientation.
-Notably, the Moral Foundations Theory\footnote{The Moral Foundations Theory \cite{Graham2011} identifies five foundations (Care, Fairness, Loyalty, Authority, Purity) to explain shared moral themes across populations \cite{abdulhai2023moral}.
+Notably, the Moral Foundations Theory\footnote{The Moral Foundations Theory identifies five foundations (Care, Fairness, Loyalty, Authority, Purity) to explain shared moral themes across populations \cite{abdulhai2023moral}.
 The Moral Foundations Questionnaire \cite{Graham2011} scores these five foundations.} \cite{graham2018moral} has been applied in several studies to assess models' moral values.
-For instance, \citet{simmons-2023-moral} investigates moral biases in LLMs using this theory, demonstrating that these models exhibit moral biases when prompted with certain political identities. \citet{haemmerl-etal-2023-speaking} explore moral foundations in multilingual LLMs. \citet{abdulhai2023moral} show that LLMs can be properly prompted to exhibit specific moral foundations.
-Findings on the evaluation of morals in LLMs are sometimes inconsistent.
-While \citet{talat-etal-2022-machine} claim that the models exhibit fluctuating moral values, \citet{fraser-etal-2022-moral} find that the models' moral values align consistently with their training data.
-Additionally, \citet{bonagiri-etal-2024-sage-evaluating} highlight inconsistencies in responses to rephrased moral questions.
+For example, \citet{simmons-2023-moral} examine moral biases in LLMs, showing that these models exhibit bias when prompted with political identities. \citet{haemmerl-etal-2023-speaking} explore moral foundations in multilingual LLMs, while \citet{abdulhai2023moral} show that LLMs can be properly prompted to exhibit specific moral foundations.
+Findings on the evaluation of morals in LLMs are sometimes inconsistent: \citet{talat-etal-2022-machine} report fluctuating moral values, while \citet{fraser-etal-2022-moral} find alignment with training data. \citet{bonagiri-etal-2024-sage-evaluating} highlight inconsistencies in responses to rephrased moral questions.
 Cross-culturally, \citet{jinnai-2024-cross} focus on aligning LLMs with Japanese commonsense morality, advocating for cross-cultural alignment.